 Whether or not you care for the sound of jingling bells and a rooftop echoing the click, click, click of reindeer hooves, there’s no escaping holiday music.
 Along with ornamented trees, candles, and nogged eggs, it’s parcel and part of December’s latter weeks.
 To join rather than beat the holiday spirit, you may wish to pipe such music throughout your home.
-Here are a few ways to do so—as well as where you might go to find some new holiday tunes.
+Here are a few ways to do so.

 Home for the holidays